irgordon/studiofy-crm/readme.txt

 Studiofy is designed for service-based photography businesses (Invoices, Contracts, Bookings).
 It does not replace WooCommerce for selling physical products, but handles the service workflow much better.

 = Is my client data secure? =
 Yes.
-We use OpenSSL AES-256-CBC encryption for sensitive fields (Phone Numbers, Addresses) in the database.
+We use OpenSSL AES-256-CBC encryption for sensitive fields (Phone Numbers, Addresses) in the database to ensure privacy at rest.

 = Can I upload RAW files? =
 Yes!
 The Gallery module supports RAW file uploads (.CR2, .NEF, .ARW) for storage and delivery, in addition to standard JPG/PNG/GIFs.